hello123991/MetaInstance/README.md

  Made by hello_123991
 ##
 ### Installation
 You can just copy the code from `MetaInstance.lua` and put it into a new file named "MetaInstance.lua".
-Then to use it just write the following:
+Then in order to use it, just enter the following:
 ```lua
 local MetaInstance = require("MetaInstance")
 ```